FunctionalJerk/FunctionalJerk.github.io/projects/DataMining.md

 I first tried the python-library *librosa.pyin[^pyin]*, but ended up using the package *intonation[^inton]* for the *R-programming-language[^cran]* to extract and visualize these melodies.

-Building on the resulting audio library, I realised my own version of the *AudioTSNEViewer[^atv]* by *Machine Learning for Artists*:
+Building on the same audio library, I realised my own version of the *AudioTSNEViewer[^atv]* by *Machine Learning for Artists*:

 <video width="100%" height="336" controls>
   <source src="{{ site.url }}/assets/vid/projects/{{page.title}}/tsne.mp4" type="video/mp4">